 Some of the older records in the ISRCTN registry may not be complete according to the current WHO 24-item minimum dataset.
 The ISRCTN editorial team regularly reviews records for completeness and will contact record providers if missing information is noted.
 If you request an update to an older record, the ISRCTN editorial team may take the opportunity to request a more extensive update to ensure that your record complies with current WHO/ICMJE guidelines.

 How do I edit or update my trial record?

-If you wish to update your ISRCTN record, please contact the ISRCTN editorial team or click 'Update your record' or 'Report your results'.
+If you wish to update your ISRCTN record, please contact the ISRCTN editorial team.
 Please note that we cannot remove information from a record, or overwrite previous information, but will instead add any updated information, along with a date stamp to show when the changes were made to the trial record.

 How will I know when my record has been updated?